How To Light Fireworks At Home – Without Getting Dead

 Keep it legal.
 Buy only legal fireworks from licensed fireworks vendors.
 Use said fireworks according to the laws of your state.
 (I know, the illegal ones are so much cooler.
 They’re also illegal for a reason.)

 Sober operators only!
-I know, I know, it’s the 4th of July!
+Yes, yes, it’s the 4th of July!
 BBQ!
 But listen, just like you should have a designated driver, you should designate someone to stay sober until sundown and act as the fireworks operator.
 Friends don't let drunk relatives light fireworks.

-Wear protection - goggles or other eye safety gear (I know).
+Wear protection - goggles or other eye safety gear.
 Thousands of contractors, from electricians in Baltimore to roofers in Cincinnati, wear safety goggles every day at work.
 You won't look like a dork; you'll look like a skilled worker.

 Always read the instructions and safety precautions for each type of firework before you light it.
 They’re all different so you need to read them all.
 (I know you’ll just skim it but seriously – read it!)

 Always make sure your crowd is giving you enough space.
 This means a 20-40 feet berth, depending on the firework.
 Yes, that far.
-And if the wind is blowing, ask people to stand upwind.
+And if a breeze is blowing, ask people to stand upwind.
 (But never light fireworks in high winds.)
 Read the directions and keep the spectators in a safe zone.

 And now, Captain Obvious:

-DO NOT EVER pick up, point, or throw a firework at another person.
+DO NOT EVER pick up, point, or throw a a lit firework at another person.

 DO NOT EVER attempt to “shoot” fireworks out of a container (other than a proper, professional launch tube of the correct make and size).